Ann M. Moore

 Research grants:

-FCDO & the Dutch Government.
+Global Affairs Canada.
 Project Principal.
 Abortion in humanitarian crisis contexts: Initiating a study to understand menstrual regulation (MR) and abortion among the Rohingya refugees in Bangladesh.
-2020-2021.
+2020-2025.

 Global Affairs Canada.
 Co-investigator.
-Formative research on adolescent sexual and reproductive health service use in the Eastern region (Butaleja and Budaka districts) and West Nile region (Nebbi and Arua districts), Uganda; and the Province of Nampula, Mozambique.
+Formative research on adolescent sexual and reproductive health service use in the Eastern region and West Nile region, Uganda; and the Province of Nampula, Mozambique.
+2021-2027.